awsdocs/aws-iot-sitewise-monitor-application-guide/doc_source/configure-thresholds.md

 # Configuring thresholds<a name="configure-thresholds"></a>

 As a project owner, you can configure thresholds for your visualizations to indicate when asset properties are outside their normal operating ranges\.
 When you add a threshold, you define a rule and a color\.
-When the threshold rule is true for at least one of a property's data points in the selected time range, the visualization displays that property's legends in the threshold color\.
+If at least one of a property's data points crosses the threshold for a selected time range, the visualization displays that property's legend in the color that you choose\.
 You can add multiple thresholds to each visualization, and choose colors to represent severities\.

-The following is an example visualization with a threshold\.
-This threshold indicates when a wind farm's total power output is less than **30,000**\.
+In the following example, this threshold indicates when a wind farm's total power output is less than **30,000** watts\.
+The threshold rule appears in green in the legend below the chart\.

 ![\[A line graph visualization with a threshold.\]](http://docs.aws.amazon.com/iot-sitewise/latest/appguide/images/dashboard-threshold-line-graph-console.png)